 just some clown imitating John Coltrane

-playing the sax, back to rare traffic,
+playing the air-sax, back to lack of traffic,

 river below, pin-pricked sky